 While RigPi is technically capable to operate remotely across public networks like the Internet, it's design and development to date has been focused on use within trusted private networks (home and/or VPN.)
-With software updates, we are moving RigPi towards a "zero trust security" model where it can be operated across untrusted networks.
-RigPi 2.0 is a big step in that direction.

-RigPi 2.0 has been tested with the Joval vulnerability scanner and no vulnerabilities were found.
+RigPi 3.0 has been tested with the Joval vulnerability scanner and no vulnerabilities were found.